 In fact, you may even want to take a break from interviewing or job searching altogether.
 The length of your recovery will vary depending on your individual circumstances, but generally, the more detached and listless you feel, the more time you’ll need to disconnect and recoup.
 By taking occasional breaks, you’ll give yourself time to do an internal audit of your physical and emotional well-being and replenish your reserves as needed.

-Use this time to physically rest and work on other priorities that may be tangential (but still beneficial) to your job search, such as setting up coffee dates to deepen networking connections or investing effort in finding a mentor who can support you when you pick your search back up again.
+Use this time to physically rest and work on other priorities that may be tangential (but still beneficial) to your job search, such as setting up coffee dates (or Zoom calls if you can’t meet in person) to deepen networking connections or investing effort in finding a mentor who can support you when you pick your search back up again.
 While getting a job is important, keeping yourself healthy in the process is also an essential long-term investment.

 4. Seek Out Emotional Support